-COLLEGE LEVEL EXAMINATION PROGRAM (CLEP): Credit may be allowed for up to 25% of college work based on appropriate scores of the CLEP subject area exams.
+COLLEGE LEVEL EXAMINATION PROGRAM (CLEP).
+Credit may be allowed for up to 25% of college work based on appropriate scores of the CLEP subject area exams.
 CLEP subject examinations are evaluated based on the American Council on Education's (ACE) recommended scores where appropriate to the student's program of study.
 Recommended scores may be obtained from the Admissions Officer or the Counselor.

-CONTINUING EDUCATION UNITS (CEUs): Students desiring to transfer credits into the curriculum division from a course completed while enrolled in a Continuing Education program at an accredited post-secondary institution may do so according to the following guidelines:
+CONTINUING EDUCATION UNITS (CEUs).
+Students desiring to transfer credits into the curriculum division from a course completed through a Continuing Education program at an accredited post-secondary institution may do so according to the following guidelines:

-- 1. The Student Services staff will assess whether the courses or units are relevant to curriculum. - 2.
-Credit hours will be awarded at a value of one-tenth (1/10) of the total contact hours successfully completed. - 3.
-All passing grades (C or above) will be considered for credit.
-No CEUs will be used in computing the GPA. - 4.
-No more than 25% of the curriculum's total credit hours required for graduation can be continuing education units. - 5.
-Proficiency examinations may be required before CEU credits are awarded.
+- 1. The student must request that the Registrar/Assistant Registrar review his/her Continuing Education course work for possible transfer credit into a curriculum program. - 2.
+Student Services staff will consult with the lead instructor of the student's curriculum program who will determine whether the courses or units are relevant to the curriculum program. - 3.
+Credit hours will be awarded at a value of one-tenth (1/10) of the total contact hours successfully completed. - 4.
+Continuing Education grades of S or P will be considered for credit; no CEUs will be used in computing the GPA. - 5.
+No more than 25% of the curriculum's total credit hours required for graduation can be continuing education units. - 6.
+Proficiency examinations may be required before transfer credits are awarded for CEUs.

-CREDIT-BY-EXAMINATION: A student who can demonstrate proficiency in a subject area may request a credit-by-examination in that subject in order to accelerate his/her studies.
+CREDIT-BY-EXAMINATION.
+A student who can demonstrate proficiency in a subject area may request a credit-by-examination in that subject in order to accelerate his/her studies.
 However, no more than 25% of the program's total credit hour requirement may be earned through the Credit-By-Exam process.
 A student requesting this type of credit must: